Non-Executive Directors, Great Ormond Street Hospital for Children NHS Foundation Trust

 Our mission and values

-Read about the history of GOSH and; learn more about who we are.
+Read about the history of GOSH and learn more about who we are.

-Click below to read job descriptions:
+• Click below to read job description:

-All applications must include:
+• All applications must include:

 • A full curriculum vitae/resume